-Exploring the stunted childhood of a young, misunderstood boy, Cuernavaca is a colorful film that employs a tried and tested surrealist approach to storytelling.
+Exploring the stunted childhood of a young, misunderstood boy, Cuernavaca (Seeds) is a colorful film that employs a tried and tested surrealist approach to storytelling.
 Alejandro Andrade’s directorial debut amasses a variety of old-age visual concepts and renders them to the viewer in a soft, easeful manner, reminiscent of the aesthetics of the irrational.
 Following in the footsteps of Luis Buñuel, the motion picture creates a dreamlike universe for its characters, full of color and mystery, through a unique blend of static beauty and amorphous, constantly evolving cinematography.

 Life is about to change drastically for Andy (Emilio Puente), a young boy who witnesses his own mother get shot during a robbery.
 Without a father figure in his life and consumed by grief, the child is forced to move in with his hard-nosed grandmother, Carmen (Carmen Maura, in a stunning performance).
 So he is taken in the city of eternal spring in Mexico, in an extravagant villa surrounded by gardens and walls.
 During his stay in Cuernavaca, Andy is frequently overwhelmed by a series of nightmares, some of which repeatedly depict his mother’s tragic demise.
 Although his father, Andrés (Moises Arizmendi) has been mostly absent from his life, he briefly comes back to his son.
 Thrown into maturity without much choice, Andy soon becomes the caregiver for the adults in his life, as his cold, indifferent parent struggles to stay afloat and his grandmother turns out to be an alcoholic with abandonment issues.
 A new world opens up to the young boy when he meets the family’s gardener, but it is not enough to help him cope with his beloved mother’s death.